 Both parties to this Agreement agree that readers have a right to be informed as to sources of information published in the newspaper.
 Both parties agree that protection of the identity of news sources can be a matter of considerable importance and that every reasonable effort shall be made to protect the identity of a news source when a reporter has accepted a story on the understanding of non-attribution where it can be shown that revelation of the identity of such news source would either place the individual concerned in serious jeopardy or where information of significant social importance would otherwise be withheld from the newspaper and therefore be made unavailable to its readers.

-- 14.10 New Equipment: In the event of the introduction of new equipment for use in the Editorial departments covered by this Agreement or replacing equipment currently being used by bargaining unit employees, the Employer will give the Union thirty (30) days' notice.
-Present employees will be given up to three (3) months' training, before the equipment is to be utilized, in order to become proficient on the new equipment. - 14.11 New Publications & Editions: The Employer will notify the employees at the location affected one (1) week in advance of new regular publications or new regular editions which affect the members of the bargaining unit. - 14.12 No employee who has successfully completed his/her probationary period shall be required to submit to psychological testing.
-No employee shall be required to submit to drug testing with the exception of a requirement under a binding agreement between the parties.
+- 14.09 New Equipment: In the event of the introduction of new equipment for use in the Editorial departments covered by this Agreement or replacing equipment currently being used by bargaining unit employees, the Employer will give the Union thirty (30) days' notice.
+Present employees will be given up to three (3) months' training in order to become proficient on the new equipment. - 14.10 New Publications & Editions: The Employer will notify the employees at the location affected one (1) week in advance of new regular publications or new regular editions which affect the members of the bargaining unit. - 14.11 No employee who has successfully completed his/her probationary period shall be required to submit to psychological testing.
+No employee shall be required to submit to drug testing.